isabella232/visualstudiogeeks.github.io/_posts/2014-12-22-visualstudio-tags-administration-using-extension-tagadmin.md

 categories:
 - blog                #important: leave this here
 - TagAdmin
-img:   #place image (850x450) with this name in /images/screenshots
+image:   #place image (850x450) with this name in /images/screenshots
 thumb: thumb-icon-tarun.jpg    #place thumbnail (70x70) with this name in /images/screenshotsthumbs/
 ---